Working to accelerate equality for all

-We believe the future workforce is an equal one and have set bold goals to accelerate gender equality.
-30 percent of our company leaders are women and more than 40 percent of the external members of our board of directors are women, including our non-executive chair.
+We believe the future workforce is an equal one and set bold goals to accelerate gender equality.
+Today, more than 300,000 women work at Accenture.
+Additionally, 50% of our board of directors and 27% of our global management committee are women.

 Our employees can set their start and finish times or work more hours over fewer days.
 They can telecommute, and we offer part-time arrangements.

-Employees have a mentor and a personalized training program.
-100 percent of our women participate in mentoring and development programs.
+100 percent of our people are mentored and participate in mentoring and personal development programs.